English 482: Click to agree -- Communicating in the digital age

 What we'll talk about: a brief course description and musing on the impact of the computer age --

 There is no doubt that the digital revolution has penetrated every aspect of our communication processes.
-Most of us do all of our writing on keyboards and much of our talking takes place on a cell phone.
+Most of us do all of our writing on keyboards and much of our talking takes place on a cell phone, although most people prefer text to talk.

 Do computers really extend our ability to interact with friends and loved ones far away and at the same time prevent us from ever having a real conversation with anyone?
 Who's right?
 Is the computer the biggest thing to hit our intellectual life since the printing press?
 The most important human invention since the wheel?
 Or is it a ticket to mindless time-wasting, the vast intellectual wasteland that is fast replacing TV as the new opiate of the masses?
 Do we need to control computers and impose censorship before they control us and rot the fabric of society, or are they the ultimate liberators, defying controls and freeing everyone to be a writer, a musician, a filmmaker?

 In this course, we'll try to resolve these and other apparent paradoxes that the computer has brought to the fore.
-We'll also look closely at the new genres of communication that the digital computer has enabled: email, instant messaging, the blog, the web page, the space pages (MySpace and Facebook), the wiki (Wikipedia), the cell phone video and the whole YouTube phenomenon.
+We'll also look closely at the new genres of communication that the digital computer has enabled: email, instant messaging, the blog, the web page, social media, the wiki (Wikipedia), the cell phone video and the whole YouTube phenomenon.
 By the time the semester is done, new genres we have yet to imagine may be on the scene.

 These electronic genres may not be entirely "literary," but they are conventional forms of writing nonetheless, and because they are soooo successful, they have brought everyday writing into focus more sharply than anything that's preceded them.
 While we can only look back and guess at the development of earlier genres — the heroic and lyric poems, the novel, the diary, the memo, the drama — we are in the enviable position of being able to watch the new digital genres establish themselves as cultural practices.
 It’s a little like being present at the birth of stars.

-On the other hand, electronic discourse has become both essential and troublesome: many legitimate news and information sources maintain blogs; Google, Yahoo, and MSN.com drew international criticism for agreeing to regulate the content on Chinese web sites and email, and the USA Patriot Act permits the FBI to subpoena web and email records of American citizens; schools have expelled students for blogging and forbidden their participation on MySpace and similar sites.
-MySpace has recently appointed an overseer to make sure that minors are shielded from inappropriate content.
-And this year, Cornell University and the University of Illinois joined the list of colleges warning new students of the dangers of Facebook.
-Yet some schools require teachers to maintain daily blogs and contact parents over email; and employers — even employers like Google — have fired employees for posts on private blogs while at the same time developing corporate blogs to sell their products and services.
+On the other hand, electronic discourse has become both essential and troublesome: many legitimate news and information sources maintain blogs; Google, Yahoo, and MSN.com drew international criticism for agreeing to regulate the content on Chinese web sites and email, and the USA Patriot Act permits the FBI to subpoena web and email records of American citizens; schools have expelled students for blogging and forbidden their participation on social media sites.
+Universities warn new students of the dangers of Facebook, and advisors advise students to make their social media presence "professional" and not expose their love lives and drinking habits.
+Some schools require teachers to maintain daily blogs and to contact parents over email; and employers — even employers like Google — have fired employees for posts on private blogs while at the same time developing corporate blogs to sell their products and services.

 Critics worry that digital genres will replace conventional ones — and to some extent their fears are justified: first-class mail is down, replaced by email, and while junk mail continues to fill our real-world mailboxes, spam fills our virtual ones even faster.
-But the computer has not led to the death of the book: Borders and Barnes & Noble are full of customers, and book sales thrive (though to be sure, bookstore cafés are full of patrons using laptops, possibly ordering cheaper books from Amazon.com).
-Several novels are written as email exchanges -- e-pistolary, if you will -- and it won't be long before there's an IM or blog novel as well.
+But the computer has not led to the death of the book: book sales thrive even in the face of e-books.

 Critics warn that electronic communication is ruining the English language, yet more people than ever are writing more than ever.
 And skeptics fear that the more time we spend on line, the less we interact with one another face to face; yet a recent survey discovered that Americans use digital communication to maintain deep connections with friends and family, and that face to face interaction actually increases with on-line interaction.
 We’ll look at these apparent contradictions and try to make sense out of present practice and where it all may be heading.